stefano-morano/Miracle_Slicer_3.github.io/README.md

 ## CHALLENGES ENCOUNTERED

+### ONSET DETECTOR

 Our most difficult challenge was to implement the adaptive threshold recognition that permits to find the transients in our song.
 Due to its complexity the tool requires a bit time to process all the audio buffer and to apply the DFT.

+### KNOBS

-Another difficult challenge we encountered was the implentation of the knobs.
+Also challenging was the implentation of the knobs.
 They are entirely made in CSS with the glow and shadow effects.
 We were able to make them rotate with JavaScript.
 Every time the user rotates a knob, there's another JS function that links the knob to the relative value and it calculates the output through a range.

+### VOLUME METER
+There was a problem with the analysis of the instant volume of the audio player.
+We managed to read the value connecting the player node to a meter given by the Tone.js library.
+We implemented the function "drawMeter()" in the JavaScript, that extracts the volume value from the Meter and converts it to a CSS value for the animation.

 ## WARNING
 You have to connect your midi keyboard before the use of Miracle Slicer 3: if you connect it while you are in the website, you have to refresh it.

 ## AUTHORS
 Stefano Morano